Big Trees for Crime Reduction

 My Long Suffering Basil

 Sometimes I am not such a good garden professor.
 That’s because, when I get home, I sometimes (OK — often) don’t give my plants the attention they need.
 It’s also because, when we leave for vacation, I often forget to tell whoever is watching the animals to keep their eyes on the plants too.
-Now, really, you would think that someone who saw a plant on the back porch in full wilt would think “Hey, Maybe I should water that!”
-But still, I blame myself for not spelling it out.
+Now, really, you would think that someone who saw a plant on the back porch in full wilt would think “Hey, Maybe I should water that!” … Continue reading this article “My Long Suffering Basil”

 Why I like science (our visiting professor returns)